 Stay in Jonction if you want to stay near the city’s nightlife hub, you love art and theatre, you want to stay close to the city center, you are traveling with family.

-Home Swiss Hotel This midrange, 4-star hotel is situated within easy walking distance from the center of Geneva, Geneva University, the Musée Rath, Cornavin Train Station.
+mid-range ($$): Home Swiss Hotel, 4-star hotel, situated within walking distance from the center of Geneva, Geneva University, the Musée Rath, Cornavin Train Station.
 You can also easily reach Palexpo fairgrounds and the UN by tram.

 Saint Jean – Charmilles is the neighborhood across the Rhone from Jonction.
 Primarily a residential area, the neighborhood is a convenient location for anyone who wants to stay within a short distance of the main city center whilst avoiding the higher prices for accommodation found in the more tourist-heavy areas.